mechmotum/mechmotum.github.io/content/pages/jobs.rst

 interest you or you have a project idea that is similar, be sure to let me know in your introduction email.

-.. [#] I also post and formulate more raw project ideas here: https://github.com/mechmotum/ideas/issues
+.. [#] We also post and formulate more raw project ideas here: https://github.com/mechmotum/ideas/issues.

 Bachelor's Students
 ===================